antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Can I debug or navigate to generated source in Visual Studio?

 Eventually, we'll support navigation and debugging of generated source in Visual Studio.
 It is not yet supported in this early preview stage.
 We consider features like these table stakes for the full release.

+### How do I ship my own Source Generator?

+Source Generators can be shipped as NuGet packages, just like Analyzers today.
+In fact, they use the same "plumbing" as Analyzers.
+If you've ever shipped an Analyzer, then you can easily ship a Source Generator.

+### Will there be Microsoft-authored Source Generators?

+Eventually, yes.
+But this is still the first preview of the technology, and a lot of things may need to change to accommodate various scenarios.
+There is currently no timeline for when Microsoft-authored Source Generators are available.

+### Why do I need to use the Preview LangVersion to consume a Source Generator?

 Cheers, and happy source generation!